Pirna: After German Re-unification

 In August 2002, the town suffered great damage during the widespread flooding in Europe, reaching its apex on 16 August.
 Two factors greatly worsened the effect: First, the large earthen structure supporting the railway line acted as a dam, retaining the waters both longer and higher on the towns' side.
-Second, all the shop-fronts which had been renovated post-unification were practically all kind of sealed in terms of water-tightness: the floodwaters rose outside whilst the shops themselves stayed dry inside; but when reaching certain critical points, the weight of the water then suddenly destroyed these shop-fronts when the windows broke.
+Second, all the shop-fronts which had been renovated post-unification were practically all sealed in terms of water-tightness: the floodwaters rose outside whilst the shops themselves stayed dry inside; but when reaching certain critical points, the weight of the water then suddenly destroyed these shop-fronts when the windows broke.
 Ironically, older "leaky" shopfronts did not suffer this fate, as the water built up height and thus pressure equally on both sides.
 Whilst international media mainly concentrated on the impact upon Dresden the impact upon Pirna was proportionately much worse.
 Schöna and Bad Schandau were also affected heavily.

 In July 2005, Pirna finally received federal highway access via its own connection, when a section from Dresden to Pirna of the Bundesautobahn 17 was completed.
 The extension to the Czech border was opened to traffic in December 2006.

 The inner town and the areas close to the Elbe in Pirna were again affected by severe flooding by the Elbe in June 2013, while still being severe, it failed to meet the record levels of the 2002 flood: The water level of the Elbe reached a height of 9.66 m (2002: 10.58 m).
-By June 5, 2013, around 7,700 people had to be evacuated, and about 1000 buildings were affected by the water.
+By 5 June 2013, around 7,700 people had to be evacuated, and about 1000 buildings were affected by the water.

 Politics

 The mayor in Pirna is elected every seven years.

 Markus Ulbig (CDU) held this position from 2001 to 2009.
-He was last confirmed in office on June 8, 2008 with 64.87 percent of the vote.
+He was last confirmed in office on 8 June 2008 with 64.87 percent of the vote.
 Ulbig was appointed Saxon Interior Minister and the post went to the non-party mayor Christian Flörke.
 In January 2010 there were new elections in which Klaus-Peter Hanke (Free Voters) was elected with 60% in the second round.
 In 2017, Hanke was re-elected with 60.5% of the vote in the first round.

 In December 2023, Tim Lochner was elected Mayor of Prina.
 Lochner is independent of a party, but was nominated as a candidate by the right-wing party AfD.
 It is the first mayor of a city with more than 20,000 inhabitants to be appointed by the AfD.